 A pawl spring breakage in the middle of nowhere means you are stuck in whatever gear the transmission happened to be in.
 This tool allows you to shift the transmission into a more usable gear, & leave it there; so you can ride the bike to get it to a place for repairs, whether that is home or otherwise.

 Rumor has it that you can remove the fuel tank, turn the bike upside down, & move the shift mechanism to another gear.
-I honestly do not know of anyone who has actually done this (whom I can quote!).
+Previously I said that I honestly did not know of anyone who has actually done this (whom I can quote!).
 However, on 07/27/2016 I was informed that the procedure HAD been done, but they only managed to get the transmission into 5th.
 Here is what I received; and, the photos definitely confirmed the procedure...the bike was upside down, being lifted by several guys.

 The Tools shown in this article actually work, especially the one Bob Sipp modified with the filler plug, etc.

 A discussion of Pawl Springs, Shift Kit levers, and other things appropriate for background information, is here:

 http://bmwmotorcycletech.info/transmission.htm You will need to skim through that entire article for reasonable comprehension, as information is scattered.